monum/gsoc-ideas/index.md

 We give this project a **medium to hard** level of difficulty.

 This project will require intermediate experience with machine learning, building and training models with text classification, natural language processing, and Python.
-It will also require intermediate experience with building web service APIs with with a web framework like Flask, Django etc.
+It will also require intermediate experience with building web service APIs with a web framework like Flask, Django etc.

 The mentors for the project will include two Program Directors at the Mayor's Office of Urban Mechanics, including one who served as a Google Summer of Code mentor at Code for America in 2011.